 From Table 9 can be seen that the annual BWFs of most sectors are very similar to the literature values, except for crop production.
 First of all the estimated BWF of crop production for the whole of South Africa by Hoekstra and Mekonnen (2012) is almost twice as large as the estimation in this thesis with the data from Hogeboom et al. (unpublished data).
 Both data sources use different methods to estimate the BWF of crops.
 These methods have a different approach to estimating the BWF of crops.
-The dataset of Hogeboom et al. (unpublished data) analyses the BWFs for a selection of 36 crop types.
+These methods have a different approach to estimating the BWF of crops.
 These crop types are compared to data of harvested area from each crop type (FAO, 2016) and this showed the 36 crop types cover 96% of the harvested area.
 This shows that the smaller selection in crops does likely not explain the large difference in BWF of crop production.
 The large difference is thus likely caused by the high uncertainty level in BWF estimations of crop production based on satellite data.